mdavid626/react-html-entities-example/README.md

-# How to use HTML entities without dangerouslySetInnerHTML
+# How to use HTML entities without dangerouslySetInnerHTML in React

 There may be times when you want to render a text with HTML entities in it in your [React](https://reactjs.org/) application.
 An [HTML entity](https://developer.mozilla.org/en-US/docs/Glossary/Entity) is a piece of text (`string`) that begins with an ampersand (`&`) and ends with a semicolon (`;`).
 They are frequently used to display reserved and invisible characters, like non-breaking spaces (`&nbsp;`) or soft hyphens (`&#8203;`) for marking line breaking opportunities.